LocalYes/aiskills/README.md

 # Components:
 - nltk sentence tokinizer to seperate input text into sentences.
 - text-embedding-3-large for skill and text embeddings.
-- skill filtering algorithm to insure attention to skills.
+- custom skill filtering algorithm, to find top matching skills after cosine similarity
 - ChatGPT feedback loop to filter out FPs and FNs. (and in the case of courses, assess whether some skill is a realistic expectation).
 - outputs a ready JSON file.